NeuroTechX/ntx_slack_archive/devices.md

  >Well, even with one electrodes, if you could find something meaningful to influence the brain game or cognitive training, it would qualify as such, but the question is what and how are you using the Cz signal.

+9/12/2017 5:23 PM

+ **yannick** :

+ >To comment on your point dano, it is not fair to say brain training games = no work.
+It would be like saying tDCS doesnt work and/or neurofeedback doesnt work.
+In these 3 fields positive results have been published, but have been quite hard to reproduce.
+I dont think we can say it doesnt work, but we cant say we fully master it.
+Many studies have been published comparing gamers vs non-gamers for different cognitive functions such as reaction time, contrast sensibility, attention (different types of attention), etc. and in some areas (mainly visual/visuomotor), gamers have indeed shown greater skills.
+Intuitively, doing a task for thousands of hours would indeed have an impact on related cognitive function (given what we now know on brain plasticity), but we havent necessarily yet figured out how to master the mechanics to optimize such brain training to avoid playing for 4 years to notice that indeed you gained few ms in reaction time.

+>
+I think that it is fair to say that there is something there, but we dont master it.
+Also, I think that when it comes to the brain, given our current understanding and resolutions, one-size-fits-all approaches dont always work (e.g. tDCS with same montage on 2 different people wont stimulate the exact same cortical regions / neurons / networks).

+>
+Im looking forward for the Clinical Trials from l (with Akili) to see if they will get their FDA approval for therapeutic usage.
+(Yes, that would mean prescribing a specific video game for ADHD)

+>
+My 2 cents&